 If pain is felt in the intestines, then perhaps ingesting cannabis through oils or edibles gives them a chance to be digested and to reach the stomach and intestines.
 If the pain is felt mainly in the pelvis and around the uterus, a suppository might be the fastest and most effective way to apply treatment.

 When it comes to choosing a strain, it is mostly about preference.
 While CBD has been heavily researched for its anti-proliferative effects, THC also has exhibited this quality.
 If you don’t really want to get “stoned” while you medicate, then perhaps choosing CBD oil is more beneficial.
-Having said that, THC is the truly analgesic cannabinoid inside marijuana.
+Having said that, THC is the truly analgesic cannabinoid inside cannabis.
 So if pain relief is what you are looking for, then perhaps a high-THC strain is what you are looking for.

 It is not a simple task to treat endometriosis.
 Sadly, it’s often left undiagnosed, and if it is diagnosed, so many sufferers end up undergoing surgery to remove the cells from their displaced location.
 And in the end, they can grow back after a relatively short amount of time (a few years).
 A treatment that at the very least can give women localized pain relief, and perhaps a smaller chance of a worsening condition is a start.